-The District has reserved in the Bond Order the right to issue the remaining \$10,070,000 authorized but unissued unlimited tax bonds for water, wastewater, and drainage facilities, and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
-All of the remaining \$10,070,000 unlimited tax bonds which have heretofore been authorized by the voters of the District may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ.
+The District has reserved in the Bond Order the right to issue the remaining \$5,620,000 authorized but unissued unlimited tax bonds for water, wastewater, and drainage facilities, and such additional bonds as may hereafter be approved by both the Board of Directors and voters of the District.
+All of the remaining \$5,620,000 unlimited tax bonds which have heretofore been authorized by the voters of the District may be issued by the District from time to time for qualified purposes, as determined by the Board of Directors of the District, subject to the approval of the Attorney General of the State of Texas and the TCEQ.
 The District has also reserved the right to issue certain other additional bonds, special project bonds, refunding bonds, and other obligations described in the Bond Order.
 See "THE SYSTEM."

 Additionally, at the election held on November 7, 2006, the voters within the District approved a total of \$45,750,000 in aggregate principal amount of unlimited tax bonds for the purpose of refunding bonds issued for water, wastewater, and drainage purposes, of which \$42,905,000 remains authorized but unissued, and \$1,915,000 in aggregate principal amount of unlimited tax bonds for the acquisition and construction of parks and recreational facilities and unlimited tax bonds for the purpose of refunding such bonds in an amount not to exceed one and one-half times the amount of bonds issued for such purposes, all of which remain authorized but unissued.
-The principal amount of park bonds sold by the District is limited to 1% of the District's assessed valuation, however, if the District meets certain financial feasibility requirements under TCEQ rules, the outstanding principal amount of such bonds issued by the District may exceed an amount equal to 1% but not 3% of the value of the taxable property in the District.
+The principal amount of park bonds sold by the District is limited to 1% of the District's assessed valuation, however, if the District may exceed an amount equal to 1% but not 3% of the value of the taxable property in the District.
 Before the District could issue park bonds payable from taxes, the following actions would be required: (a) approval of the bonds by the TCEQ; and (b) approval of the bonds by the Attorney General of Texas.